#Project1Hour: you can reduce your environmental footprint

 To mark Earth Day 2021, ŠKODA is signing up to Volkswagen Group’s #Project1Hour initiative. ŠKODA’s aim is to help draw attention to our individual responsibility for climate protection.
 Find out how five ŠKODA employees see it.

 22. 4.
-2021 Škoda World RESPONSIBILITY
+2021 Škoda World Responsibility

 Volkswagen Group’s #Project1Hour initiative invites every one of the Group’s 660,000 employees around the world to make a personal contribution to the fight against climate change.
 For one hour on Earth Day everyone can stop and think about their own environmental impact and ways to minimise it.